samsquire/ideas3/README.md

 * Please use issues to start discussions on ideas.
 * The first page of this series [100 Ideas for Computing](https://github.com/samsquire/ideas)
 * The second page of this series [Another 85+ Ideas for Computing](https://github.com/samsquire/ideas2)
+* The forth page of this series [An Additional 100 Ideas for Computing](https://github.com/samsquire/ideas4)
 * Looking for business ideas?
-Checkout my startups repository where I list business ideas.
+Checkout my [startups repository](https://github.com/samsquire/startups) where I list business ideas.

 Themes: